Christianlm/quicklyReachVocabulary/readme.md

 # Quickly Reach Vocabulary #

-* Authors:
+* Authors: Christian Leo llajta2012ATgmail.com

 Allows you to quickly reach the meaning of a selected word.

 ##Usage:##

-*	NVDA+SHIFT+F8, opens a dialog to choose a vocabulary.
+ From NVDA setting dialog  you can select   a vocabulary from Vocabulary settings category.

-*	NVDA+SHIFT+F7,  says the meaning of the selected word if available in the vocabulary.
+Press NVDA+SHIFT+F7,  NVDA sayS the meaning of the selected word if available in the vocabulary.

 Available vocabularies:
 *	Spanish vocabulary;